hypertidy/vapour/cran-comments.md

-## vapour 0.7.0
+## vapour 0.7.5

-Fix for CRAN errors, with NetCDF variant unsupported on windows.
+Fix for CRAN errors, with unsantized type input (integer input for extent in warper).

 Thank you.

 ## Test environments